HBoyd255/norm-motor-control-board/README.md

 This is a board that controls the motors on Project N.O.R.M.
 It uses an arduino nano 33 BLE as the controller.

-## License

-This board is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.